 Follow along on the trail: Turn your phone into a GPS tracker and follow your trail so you don’t get lost.
 Record your pace, distance, elevation, and max speed, and share your adventures with friends and family.AllTrails App

 Sound advice: Stay on the trail on your hikes!

 If you are using the AllTrails Pro App, it will alert you if you begin to go off-course.

 If you do go off-course, remember that the thicker red line on the app will be the marked trail; the narrow red line will be the path you take away from the trail.
 Stay on the trail.

 As noted above, wise winter hiking tips include beginning and ending your winter hiking adventures during daylight hours.

 You may start your winter “day hikes” in the light of day and never have the intention of needing any type of light source.
 As a general rule, that is true, BUT, it is also better to be safe than sorry.

 You only have one chance to take care of your skin.

-Wearing sunscreen while you are winter hiking is essential.
-PCA Skin Active Broad Spectrum SPF 45 sunscreen [affiliate] is a great brand that is long-lasting, lightweight, and sweat resistant.
+Wearing sunscreen while you are winter hiking is essential is another one of the top winter hiking tips you should follow.
+PCA Skin Active Broad Spectrum SPF 45 sunscreen is a great brand that is long-lasting, lightweight, and sweat resistant.